 - Learning to live with difference and celebrate diversity

 Hear more about the CCN this radio interview with Dean John during his trip to present a Cross of Nails to Christ Church Cathedral, Victoria, BC, Canada in June 2019.

+We are an organic network of partners with no centralised structure, although we operate under the authority and direction of Coventry Cathedral, its Dean and chapter.
+Day to day policy and programme development is led by the Dean and CCN Project Officer, both based at Coventry.
 We nurture our commitment to working and praying for peace, justice and reconciliation among our network through mutual support, fellowship, occasional joint action and the invitation to a common discipline in the Coventry Way.

 Our Fellowship is expressed through: